simonryrie/fac-ws_ai_assisted_development/PROMPTS.md

 # Prompts for Claude

 > [!IMPORTANT]
 > There are plenty of placeholders throughout these prompts which need to be filled before use or if you direct Claude to this document you can indicate what those are.
-For instance, "Follow 'KICKOFF / REFRESH MEMORY' in `PROMPTS.md` - fill the placeholder with `TICKET_NUMBER=2
+For instance, "Follow 'KICKOFF / REFRESH MEMORY' in `PROMPTS.md` - fill the `TASK_NUMBER `placeholder with `2`.

 ## Conception